teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

   - optimization
   - react
 ---

-Everybody, everywhere and every time wants to get the fastest response from the application that he or she uses.
-It's humanity's nature, we are not the most patient creatures all over the galaxy.
-That's why I'm here.
-My wish is to show how to make your app be the best friend of every user.
+Everybody, everywhere and every time wants to get the fastest response from the application.
+It's humanity's nature.
+We are not the most patient creatures all over the galaxy.
+This should be the thought of any Frontend engineer.
 All the materials for this post are given from my public talk at GDG IWD 2018 Kyrgyzstan, Bishkek and can be found [<b>here</b>](https://github.com/teimurjan/react-optimization-presentation).

-## Optimization types
+## Optimization wayst

-Before the start, we need to identify the areas which may be improved.
-First of all, we are talking about the javascript app which we build as the one bundle file.
-So as the beginning we need to make this file as small as possible to reduce the web page's loading time.
-The next and final step is to avoid redundant re-rendering of the components.
+To improve the performance we need to identify the areas which may be improved.
+First of all, we are talking about a Javascript application which is always a result of running a file of instructions - bundle file.
+The smaller this file is the faster it'll be loaded.
+Respectively the web page's loading time will be reduced.

+The secondary influencer is rendering.
+Before a user sees a painting on the page, there is an unknown amount of rendering operations.
+Some of them are useful and some are not.
+The time between a user's interaction and the result painted on the page is the straight-forward factor of the app's efficiency.

+From the above, we can conclude with the following action items:

-* Reduce `bundle.js`
+* Reduce `bundle.js` size.
-* Avoid least calls of `render()`
+* Avoid unnecessary calls of `render()`.

 ## Bundle size